-The ASIC cooling analysis for the SFF Card in the Cold Aisle configuration was conducted utilizing the same geometry and boundary conditions described in Figure 120 and Table 62 with airflow moving from I/O connector to ASIC (opposite to the Hot Aisle analysis).
-Figure 126 below shows the results of this analysis for the Cold Aisle cooling configuration.
-Each curve in Figure 126 represents a different system inlet air temperature from 25°C to 45°C.
+The ASIC cooling analysis for the SFF Card in the Cold Aisle configuration was conducted utilizing the same geometry and boundary conditions described in Figure 120Figure 119 and Table 62Table 61 with I/O connector to ASIC (opposite to the Hot Aisle analysis).
+Figure 126Figure 125 below shows the results analysis for the Cold Aisle cooling configuration.
+Each curve in Figure 126 Figure 125 represents a inlet air temperature from 25°C to 45°C.

-Figure 126: ASIC Supportable Power for Cold Aisle Cooling - SFF Card
+Figure 126125: ASIC Supportable Power for Cold Aisle Cooling - SFF Card

-Similar to Figure 121 for Hot Aisle cooling, Figure 127 below shows the ASIC supportable power curves with an overlay of three Cold Aisle server airflow capability ranges.
+Similar to Figure 121Figure 120 for Hot Aisle cooling, Figure 127Figure 126 below shows the ASIC with an overlay of three Cold Aisle server airflow capability ranges.
 Designers must ensure that their thermal solutions and resulting card airflow requirements fall within the range of supportable Cold Aisle system airflow velocity.
 Cards that are under-designed (e.g., require airflow greater than the system capability) will have thermal issues when deployed into the server system.
 Similar to the Hot Aisle cases, cooling of the optical transceivers need to be taken into consideration even though they are not preheated by the ASIC in the Cold Aisle case.
-OCP NIC 3.0 designers must consider all power modes in the design process - including SO (Main Power Mode) and S5 (Aux Power Mode).
+OCP NIC 3.0 designers must consider all power modes in the design process - including S0 (Main Power Mode) and S5 (Aux Power Mode).
 For both modes, the card designer must provide the airflow requirements in the OEM FRU record as described in Section 4.10.3.
 Card designers are advised to work closely with system vendors to ensure they target the appropriate airflow and temperature boundary conditions for both Hot and Cold Aisle cooling.